pavanteja18/youtube-clone-api/README.md

 ## Development Status 🛠️

 This project is currently in development.
-Features like video uploads, user profiles, and comments are being worked on and will be available in future updates.
+Features like video uploads, video playback, user profiles, and comments are being worked on and will be available in future updates.

 ## Contributions 🤝